 - Webhook: Catch webhook.

-- To get data for your workflow to process, look at cloud provider integration actions like AWS, Azure or Google Cloud, recommendation provider actions such as Anodot and AWS Compute Optimizer, or generic HTTP actions.
+- To get data for your workflow to process, look at cloud provider integration actions like AWS, Azure or Google Cloud, recommendation provider actions such as Umbrella, Archera and AWS Compute Optimizer, or generic HTTP actions.

-- To control the execution of your workflow, use actions grouped under Condition and Split, Loop on items, Delay, and End Workflow.
+- To control the execution of your workflow, use actions grouped under Condition and Split, Loop on items, Delay, and Stop Execution.

 - To process data obtained in previous steps, use Date, List, Math, and Text operations, Data mapper for advanced transformations, and Code for transformations that you can’t express with available no-code actions.